 I love this apricot oat bars recipe.
 The bars are delicious and very easy to make.
 Make them for a lazy Sunday and have them with a cup of coffee in the afternoon.
-Make them for a potluck, so you can be the star of the party, or bake them just for yourself when you want something sweet and delicious.

 Apricot Oat Bars are one of these desserts you can put together in less than an hour if you move fast.
 Incredibly easy to make, this recipe is perfect if you want to bake with kids.

-While this recipe tastes like my German grandmother’s recipes while I was growing up, this is definitely an Americanized version.
+While this recipe tastes like my German grandmother's recipes while I was growing up, this is definitely an Americanized version.
+These bars are made with brown sugar and oats, ingredients that in Eastern Europe were not popular.

-The easy answer is: probably stuff you already have in the pantry.
+The easy answer is probably stuff you already have in the pantry.

 - Baking powder